$500B Crypto Market Crash: Attack on Binance, $700M Wintermute Move, Trump Impact

 Later, Trump officially announced 100% tariffs on all Chinese imports starting November 1.
 According to Bull Theory, this caused the broader market crash to deepen.
 It felt structural as if a fund or desk was forced to unwind positions all at once.

-DeFiance Capital’s Kyle shared how Trump family-backed WLFI “magically” dumped 30% before the crash.
+DeFiance Capital’s Kyle shared how the Trump family-backed WLFI “magically” dumped 30% before the crash.
 He claimed insiders knew and sold WLFI first and went to short the market on Hyperliquid.
 World Liberty Financial purchased WLFI at dips during the crypto market crash.

 Prices were trading vastly differently on Coinbase during the crash.
 For instance, DOGE nuked to $0.09 on Binance, OKX, Bybit, and Kraken, but was trading higher on Coinbase.
-The crypto community questioned if their market makers were running a completely different playbook or protecting the books.
+The crypto community questioned whether their market makers were running a completely different playbook or protecting the books.
 Users reported facing difficulty in tracking prices, trading, or accessing live updates.